superduper-io/superduper/docs/content/apply_api/table.md

 # `Table`

-- Create a table in an SQL database, which optionally has a `Schema` attached
+- Use a table in your databackend database, which optionally has a `Schema` attached
 - Table can be a `MongoDB` collection or an SQL table.

 ***Dependencies***